When ships to sail the void between the stars have been invented there will also be men who come forward to sail those ships.

 Alan Dean Foster's Humanx Commonwealth series makes liberal use of naval metaphors in its space travel, including fleets of private merchant vessels that deliver goods from planet to planet on a monthly schedule, and "passenger liners" that do the same for people.
 It retains some of the metaphors of naval combat, although not all: starship combat is generally done at great distances with lightspeed or FTL weapons, but the notion of a Standard Sci-Fi Fleet along with Space Fighters remains intact.
 The series does not, however, make the mistake of having spaceships look like oceanfaring vessels; quite the opposite: a KK-drive starship resembles a toilet plunger or a wineglass stuck onto an oblong main hull; the end of the "plunger" is the fan for an Artificial Gravity generator.

-Both played straight and subverted in The Lost Fleet series.
-There is a Space Navy with a Standard Sci-Fi Fleet using 20th-century ship types (e.g. destroyers, cruisers, battleships).
+In The Lost Fleet series, there is a Space Navy with a Standard Sci-Fi Fleet using 20th-century ship types (e.g. destroyers, cruisers, battleships).
 Enlisted men and women are often called sailors.
 And even terms like "port" and "starboard" still survive.
 However, during the Battle of Kaliban, a civilian character asks Geary about the use of these terms as well as "up" and "down" in space, especially since the main body of the fleet is, at that point, inverted from the perspective of the rest of the ships.
 Geary explains that "up" and "down" are conventional directions with respect to the ecliptic (as long as it's determined ahead of time which hemisphere is "up" and which one is "down") of the current star system.
 "Starboard" is towards the star (Geary even mentions that attempts to replace it with "starward" failed), while "port" is away from the star.
 When asked what happens when ships are far from any star system, Geary replies that this never happens.
 Since the only known methods of FTL Travel involve either the use of Hyperspace Lanes or a Portal Network, ships don't normally go out into interstellar space.

 Live Action TV